Packable backpacks are gaining prominence in the travel and outdoor markets for good reason: they’re damn near revolutionary.

-Packable enough to store in a suitcase or backpacking pack, yet large enough to pull off an overnighter on it’s own, this is perhaps the most robust and versatile packable pack out there. — Buy here or read our Matador Beast28 review
+Packable enough to store in a suitcase or backpacking pack, yet large enough to pull off an overnighter on it’s own, this is perhaps the most robust and versatile packable pack out there.
+Read our Matador Beast28 review for more info.

 L.L.
 Bean Lightweight Packable Backpack

 Gearing up for a family outing?
 When you’re trying to outfit the entire family that big ‘M’ word always creeps it’s way back into your purchasing decisions.
 Thankfully, L.L.
 Bean is looking out with their Lightweight Packable Backpack.

 Light and affordable is the name of the game for this L.L.
 Bean pack.
 Ditching all the pricey upgrades, it keeps things even keel with a simple design while delivering precisely what you need — a packable pack.

 The flip-top buckle closure main compartment has plenty of space to stash water, snacks, and extra clothing.
 Meanwhile, the daisy chain loops and side zipper pocket keep smaller items from getting lost.

 The Lightweight pack keeps things simple so you can focus on building precious family memories for years to come.Check Current Price